vespakoen/docs/auth/config.md

 <a name="attempt"></a>
 ### The "Attempt" Function

 Anytime you need to validate the credentials of a user, the **attempt** function is called.
-When attempting to authenticate a user, you would typically retrieve the user out of storage, and check the hashed password against the given password.
+When attempting to authenticate a user, you will typically retrieve the user out of storage, and check the hashed password against the given password.
 However, since applications may use various methods of hashing or even third-party login providers, you are free to implement the authentication however you wish.
-Again, a sensible default has been provided:
+Again, a simple and sensible default has been provided:

 	'attempt' => function($username, $password, $config)
 	{